-- $\Box$ Modified program of study and current program of study that has been red lined to show changes. - □ Course syllabi and course descriptions if modifying course. - List of faculty who will deliver the course content and evidence of qualifications.
+Modified program of study and current program of study that has been red lined to show changes (include course code/titles).
+Course syllabi and course descriptions if modifying course.
+List of faculty who will deliver the course content and evidence of qualifications.
 Include rank, disciplines, current workloads and specific courses they teach.
-If this request requires hiring additional faculty, please describe the qualifications, processes, and timeline for hiring. - □ Documentation from at least two other programs that align with your proposal or modification and rationale outlining why these programs were selected.
+If this request requires hiring additional faculty, please describe the qualifications, processes, and timeline for hiring.